Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

-The $\pz$ spectra are shown in Fig.~\ref{fig:pz_pPb}.
+The $\pz$ distributions are shown in Fig.~\ref{fig:pz_pPb}.
+Figure~\ref{fig:pz_pPb_r} presents the ratios of LHCf $\pz$ distributions to the $\pz$ distributions predicted by the hadronic interaction models.
 A similar tendency to that found in $\pp$ collisions at $\sqs = \tev{7}$ is found for LHCf data relative to model predictions.
-Concerning the comparison of hadronic interaction models with LHCf measurements, \textsc{qgsjet} shows a very good agreement at $\pt<\gev{0.2}$.
-However at $\pt>\gev{0.2}$, there are no models giving a perfect agreement with LHCf data over all $\pz$ bins, although \textsc{epos} shows a certain compatibility with LHCf data for $\pt>\gev{0.4}$ and for $\pz<\tev{3}$.
-The \textsc{dpmjet} predictions agree with LHCf data at $\pt<\gev{0.6}$ and $\pz<\tev{2}$, while showing a harder spectrum at higher $\pz$ likewise to $\pp$ collisions.
+Concerning the comparison of hadronic interaction models with LHCf data, \textsc{qgsjet} shows a very good agreement at $\pt<\gev{0.2}$.
+However at $\pt>\gev{0.2}$, there are no models giving a consistent description of LHCf data within uncertainty over all $\pz$ bins, although \textsc{epos} shows a certain compatibility with LHCf data for $\pt>\gev{0.4}$ and for $\pz<\tev{3}$.
+The \textsc{dpmjet} predictions agree with LHCf data at $\pt<\gev{0.6}$ and $\pz<\tev{2}$, while showing a harder distribution at higher $\pz$ similar to $\pp$ collisions.
 Again note the characteristic bump found in the LHCf data at $\pz\sim\tev{1.2}$ and $\pt<\gev{0.4}$, originating from the channel $\gamp \to \pizero + p$ via baryon resonances in UPCs.